michael-a-hansen/paladin/README.md

 Several load measures are provided to enable optimal performance across the range of sparser, larger systems (eigendecomposition dominates cost) and denser, smaller systems (I/O dominates cost).

 Matrices must be provided in NIST's matrix market exchange format (see http://math.nist.gov/MatrixMarket/formats.html).
-At the moment only general (dense), real, general matrices written in coordinate form are supported.
+At the moment only real, general matrices written in coordinate form are supported.

 paladin has been used on the following systems and compilers: